-When I left this job (without having another one to go to – a big mistake!) as I wanted to figure out what I really wanted to do, I did not expect being unemployed for almost a year…
+I left this job (without having another one to go to – a big mistake!) as I wanted to figure out what I really wanted to do, although I did not expect to be unemployed for almost a year…

-After a friend who had some recruitment experience, suggested I make some changes to my resume, I suddenly started getting interviews!
-I did well in some of them, not so well in the others, but after several interviews, my skills have definitely improved and I started getting second interviews, however I still did not manage to secure a job offer.
+After a friend who had some recruitment experience suggested I make some changes to my resume, I suddenly started getting interviews!
+I did well in some of them, not so well in others, but after several interviews, my skills definitely improved and I started getting second interviews.
+However, I still did not manage to secure a job offer.

-I was looking for a job by applying for jobs on online job boards, and I’ve also dealt with recruitment consultancies.
+I was applying for jobs by using online job boards, and I also dealt with recruitment consultancies.
 I was not impressed with most of them, only 2 or 3 who actually took some interest in what I wanted to do.

-I did not get any help at this stage, as I thought I should not spend money when I did not have a job, but in reality, I’ve lost out on a lot of income, not to mention time and confidence by not working for 10 months.
-If I only got some professional advice on my CV/resume and interviewing technique, I believe I would have got a job at least 6 months sooner…
+I did not seek any help at this stage, as I thought I should not spend money when I did not have a job.
+In reality, I’ve lost out on a lot of income, not to mention time and confidence, by not working for 10 months.
+If I had only sought some professional advice on my CV/resume and interviewing technique, I believe I would have landed a job at least 6 months sooner…

-These experiences have made me want to go into a recruitment as I knew I could do a much better job than most of the people I came across during my job search.
-Since I’ve made that decision, I got a new job pretty quickly and for the last 10 years I have recruited thousands of people for major American corporates and over the last 7 years coached hundreds using the unique knowledge gained on the other side of the desk.
+These experiences made me want to go into recruitment, as I knew I could do a much better job than most of the people I came across during my job search.
+Once I made that decision, I got a new job pretty quickly and for the last 10 years I have recruited thousands of people for major American corporations, and over the last 7 years I have coached hundreds using the unique knowledge gained on the other side of the desk.

-I have extensive international experience of interviewing professionals at all levels, from students to senior executives across a number of industries, both in the private and public sector.
+I have extensive international experience in interviewing professionals at all levels, from students to senior executives across a number of industries, both in the private and public sectors.
 I am also experienced in working with prospective MBA students.

-I am also a qualified Personal Performance & Corporate and Executive Coach and can help you with developing confidence and the attitude that will make it easier for you to get any job you want.
+I am also a qualified Personal Performance & Corporate/ Executive Coach and can help you develop confidence and the attitude that will make it easier for you to get any job you want.

-I’ve been featured in Cosmopolitan magazine, interviewed for The Financial Times and Management Today and contributed to a number of blogs.
-I have spoken at many career events and have written 2 e-books related to job search and successful interviewing.
+I’ve been featured in Cosmopolitan magazine, interviewed for The Financial Times and Management Today and I have contributed to a number of blogs.
+I have spoken at many career events and written 2 e-books related to job searches and successful interviewing.